cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 {:  .language-cpp}

 So when you see this comment, know that it's your turn to code!
-If you don't, the macro won't run and the follwoing errors are to be expected:
+If you don't, the macro won't run and the following errors are to be expected:

 ~~~
 In file included from input_line_11:1: